 Not all backlinks are created equal.
 Links from popular, high-ranking, and trustworthy websites are valuable.
 On the other hand, links from low-quality or spammy websites can negatively impact your rankings.

-Here’s the catch: Highly effective backlinks can be tough to earn.
-However, with the right backlinking strategy, it’s possible to obtain significant links from trustworthy websites, and rise through the ranks as a result.
+Pro tip: Highly effective backlinks can be tough to earn.
+However, with the right backlinking strategy, you can score impressive links from trustworthy websites, which will help you rise through the ranks.

 Backlinking best practices

-While implementing backlinking strategies can time-consuming, they can also pay off in a big way.
-The earlier you start working on your plan, the faster you can potentially start to see results.
+While building a backlink strategy can be intimidating, it can pay off in a big way once you put your plan into action.
+The earlier you start working on it, the faster you can potentially see results.

 Besides being the foundation of your SEO efforts, top-notch content is also a great backlink generator.
 By coming up with valuable, accurate, and unique content for your website, you encourage other companies to link to it.

-So-called “link baits” (content that attracts links) include things like:
+Content that attracts links often include things like:

 - Data-driven studies